Hungry Happenings

 ribbon

-2. Dip the pointed end of one cone into the orange leaving an inch or so un-coated at the top.
-Freeze for 3-5 minutes until set.
+2. Dip the pointed end of one cone into the orange leaving an inch or so uncoated at the top edge of the cone.

-3. Remove the cone from the freezer and allow it to sit at room temperature for a few minutes.
+4. Remove the cone from the freezer and allow it to sit at room temperature for a few minutes.
 Then dip just the pointed tip in white.
 Freeze for 2-4 minutes until set.

-4. Remove from the freezer and dip the un-coated end in yellow.
-Shake away any excess (the cone will fill up with candy, be sure to shake it until you only have a thin coating on the inside of the cone.)
-Freeze for 3-5 minutes until set.
+6. Shake away any excess (the cone will fill up with candy, be sure to shake it until you only have a thin coating on the inside of the cone.)

-Candy Corn Cones filled with candy corn.
+Candy Corn Cones filled with candy corn wrapped in clear cellophane tied with yellow and orange ribbons.

 Store in an airtight container for up to two weeks, maybe more!